Operational playbook

 How to choose a Vietnam DMC for leisure groups

-A practical checklist for travel agents comparing Vietnam DMCs and ground operators.
+A practical checklist for travel partners comparing Vietnam DMCs and ground operators.

 The issue in plain terms